Introduction to Certification Maintenance (CM)

 Q: Do Directors have to participate in CM?

-A: After submission of a fully compliant application, Director Designates will be administered the CM examination on the first day of the certification examination.
+A: After submission of a fully compliant registration form, director designates will be administered the CM examination on the first day of the certification examination.
 Director designates with time-limited certificates who have taken the CM examination within the past four times it was offered before their designate meeting, are exempt from taking the CM examination at their designate meeting.
 All directors will remain fully compliant with CM requirements during their directorship.
-Following completion of their term on the Board, the outgoing Director’s certification cycle will begin on January 1 of the year following their last year of service on the Board plus nine years, for a total of a 10-year cycle.
+Following completion of their term on the Board, the outgoing director’s certification cycle will begin on January 1 of the year following their last year of service on the Board plus nine years, for a total of a 10-year cycle.